TEXT-S&P summary: Casino Guichard - Perrachon & Cie S.A.

 The short-term credit rating is ‘A-3’.
 We view Casino’s liquidity as “adequate,” according to our criteria.
 Our view of the group’s liquidity is supported by our estimate that liquidity sources will exceed funding needs by more than 1.2x in the next 12 months.

--- EUR3.4 billion of cash and cash equivalents.
-We subtract from the reported amount EUR150 million that we consider tied to daily activity;
+-- EUR3.8 billion of cash and cash equivalents (we subtract to the reported amount EUR150 million that we considered tied to daily activity);

--- About EUR1.8 billion of unadjusted funds from operations (FFO) generated over the next 12 months;
+-- About EUR1.4 billion of unadjusted FFO generated over the next 12 months (based on a proportional consolidation of GPA);

--- About EUR0.1 billion of positive working capital inflow, excluding seasonal fluctuations;

--- About EUR0.1 billion of exceptional dividends from the real estate subsidiary Mercialys.

-We estimate Casino’s liquidity needs in the next 12 months to be about EUR5.5 billion, comprising:
+We estimate Casino’s liquidity needs in the next 12 months to be about EUR4.7 billion, comprising:

-Casino had ample headroom under its covenants on Dec.
-31, 2011, in our view, with a reported net debt-to-EBITDA ratio of 2.4x, compared with the maximum 3.5x required by most of its credit facilities.
-We note, however, that if the group was to continue to rely on material short-term funding over the next 12 to 18 months, it would have to extend the maturities of its existing committed credit facilities to maintain coverage of liquidity uses by its sources in excess of 1.2x in 2014.
+Casino had ample headroom under its covenants at Dec.
+31, 2011, in our view, with a reported net debt to EBITDA ratio of 2.4x, compared to a maximum of 3.5x required by most of its credit facilities.

 Outlook

-The stable outlook reflects our view that Casino has the willingness and ability to maintain a financial profile commensurate with the current ratings, and that execution risks and financial complexity will remain manageable.
-We base our opinion on the group’s good financial policy track record and its stated commitment to maintaining an investment-grade rating.
-In particular, we believe that Casino will be able to sell assets in a timely fashion while maintaining sound growth rates and stabilizing its adjusted EBITDA margin on a like-for-like basis.
-One of the factors this depends on is the performance of the Brazilian and French markets.
-We see an adjusted debt-to-EBITDA ratio of 3.0x--based on a proportional consolidation of partly-owned subsidiaries--and an FFO-to-debt ratio, based on fully consolidated accounts, of over 25% as commensurate with the current ratings.
+The stable outlook reflects our view that Casino has the willingness and ability to maintain a financial risk profile commensurate with the current rating, despite the uncertainties linked to the likely changes in consolidation scope.
+In particular, we believe that Casino will be able to successfully execute asset disposals in a timely fashion.
+We also factor in our assumption that potentially weakening credit ratios and an increasing complexity in the group’s corporate structure would be offset by management’s initiatives to support the financial risk profile.

-We might lower the ratings if Casino was unable to post a debt-to-EBITDA ratio of 3.0x based on a proportional consolidation of partly-owned subsidiaries by the end of 2013, for instance because of lower-than-anticipated disposals, adverse operating conditions in France, or an economic slowdown in Latin America.
-We might also lower the ratings if the FFO-to-debt ratio, based on fully consolidated accounts, fell below 25%, or if we perceived a pronounced increase in execution risk or financial complexity.
+We could lower the ratings if Casino were unable to post FFO to debt above 25% and debt to EBITDA below 3.0x.
+Such a possibility would arise in the event of marked operating underperformance or if the company is unable to fully implement its asset disposal program.
+Negative rating pressure would also build if we perceived a pronounced increase in execution risks or financial complexity.

-A positive rating action is a remote possibility at this stage, in our view, owing to the group’s complex financial structure and our limited visibility on its operations.
+Ratings upside is remote at this stage, in our view, owing to the group’s increasingly complex corporate and financial structure and limited visibility in its core French retail market.

 Related Criteria And Research